JOURNAL OF GENTRY GENEALOGY

 1803Apr 26 Gentry, DavidDelphy Bridgewater Edward Stephens bd(#881)

-(Rechecked against Tennessee State Library and Archives microfilms)
+(Rechecked by writer against Tennessee State Library and Archives microfilms)

 1803Oct 26 Charles GentrySusannah Ware Linsey Ware